 Discuss your symptoms and medical history with your doctor.

 Your doctor will examine your arm and elbow.
-In some cases, he may suggest an X-ray, which looks to see whether a broken bone or a piece of bony growth (called a bone spur) is causing your elbow to swell.
+In some cases, they may suggest an X-ray, which looks to see whether a broken bone or a piece of bony growth (called a bone spur) is causing your elbow to swell.

 Bone spurs on the tip of the elbow bone could repeatedly cause you to have elbow bursitis.

-He could also order a blood test to see whether you have an infection, but this is not usually very helpful.
+They could also order a blood test to see whether you have an infection, but this is not usually very helpful.

 Your doctor may take a sample of the fluid from your bursa.
 This will be done using a needle.
 The fluid sample is taken to the lab for further testing.
 If the fluid is pus, this means you have an infection.